CyberFlameGO/svnpython/Doc/library/_winreg.rst

    *index* is an integer that identifies the index of the value  to retrieve.

    The function retrieves the name of one subkey each time it is  called.
-It is typically called repeatedly, until a  :exc:`WindowsError` exception is raised, indicating  no more values.
+It is typically called repeatedly, until an  :exc:`EnvironmentError` exception is raised, indicating  no more values.

    The result is a tuple of 3 items: